-I found it easy to control the Mondopad using the wireless Bluetooth keyboard, mouse and stylus that come with it.
-However, I preferred interacting with the Mondopad using a tablet (not included).
-This is possible because of a digital “handshake” that occurs between the Mondopad’s LightCast wireless display feature and the tablet’s proprietary wireless display technology (AirPlay for Apple devices, Miracast for Window and Android devices).
-A Chrome browser extension, LightCast Sender, also works for Apple and Windows operating systems.
+I found it easy to control the Mondopad using the bundled wireless Bluetooth keyboard, mouse and stylus.
+However, I preferred using my own tablet, which connected to the Mondopad through a digital “handshake” that occurs between the tablet’s proprietary wireless display technology and the Mondopad’s LightCast wireless display feature.

-In the growing field of all-in-one collaboration systems, the Mondopad stands out for its ease of use, ready integration with other devices and, of course, versatility.
-For higher education users, it’s a tool that can pivot quickly and easily between a variety of functions.
+In the growing field of all-in-one collaboration systems, the Mondopad stands out for ease of use, ready integration with other devices and, of course, versatility.
+For K–12 education users, it’s a tool that can pivot easily among a variety of functions.

-As any experienced educator knows, a key to classroom management is to get away from the front of the classroom and get out there among the students.
-Thanks to ControlView, a free mobile application from InFocus that enables your tablet to mirror the Mondopad screen, I was able to walk around my classroom and control the Mondopad remotely.
-Note that for this feature to work, the Mondopad and the other device must be on the same Wi-Fi network.
+As any experienced educator knows, a key to classroom management is to get away from the front of the classroom and get out among the students.
+Thanks to ControlView, a free mobile application from InFocus that enables the instructor’s tablet to mirror the Mondopad screen, I was able to walk around my classroom and control the Mondopad remotely.
+Note that for this feature to work, the Mondopad and the device it mirrors must be on the same Wi-Fi network.